laravel/docs/requests.md

 Typically, you should configure your web server, such as Nginx or Apache, to only send requests to your application that match a given host name.
 However, if you do not have the ability to customize your web server directly and need to instruct Laravel to only respond to certain host names, you may do so by enabling the `Illuminate\Http\Middleware\TrustHosts` middleware for your application.

-To enable the `TrustHosts` middleware, you should use the `trustHosts` method in your `bootstrap/app.php` file.
-In the `at` argument of this method, you may specify the host names that your application should respond to.
+To enable the `TrustHosts` middleware, you should use the `trustHosts` middleware method in your application's `bootstrap/app.php` file.
+Using the `at` argument of this method, you may specify the host names that your application should respond to.
 Incoming requests with other `Host` value headers will be rejected:

     ->withMiddleware(function (Middleware $middleware) {
         $middleware->trustHosts(at: ['laravel.test']);
     })

-By default, requests coming from subdomains of the application's URL are also trusted.
+By default, requests coming from subdomains of the application's URL are also automatically trusted.
 If you would like to disable this behavior, you may use the `subdomains` argument:

     ->withMiddleware(function (Middleware $middleware) {
         $middleware->trustHosts(at: ['laravel.test'], subdomains: false);